 ChurchNext provides online Christian learning from expert teachers on topics ranging from liturgy, scripture, and church history to family, self care, and prayer.
 Videos may be used by individuals or groups.

 On its web page The Work of the People provides this invitation to its users:

-“Welcome internet travellers, to a place that hopes to guide you and provide you community on the journey of becoming fully yourself.
+“Welcome internet travelers, to a place that hopes to guide you and provide you community on the journey of becoming fully yourself.
 The journey toward becoming fully human.
 This place is based on a Christian ethic, so some of us who consider Jesus the most human human, might call a journey toward our shared humanity a journey toward what the Christian tradition calls ‘Christ-likeness.'”

 The Work of the People is a series of videos on topics ranging from beauty and justice to identity and vocation.
 Many of the presenters are well-known: Barbara Brown Taylor, Brené Brown, Brennan Manning, Richard Rohr.
 The videos provide thoughtful reflections that can be used as lead-ins for sessions of a faith formation series, or as the content itself for formation discussions.
-Check out video favorites here >

 Individuals are offered a 30-day free trail of unlimited streaming and can then choose to purchase a subscription, from $7/month for unlimited streaming to $25/month for 10 monthly downloads, or $250/year for unlimited streaming plus 20 downloads a month.

 Building Faith, Virginia Theological Seminary’s Lifelong Learning website, is full of curated faith formation resources for all ages.
 There is no charge and users can subscribe to receive emails with information about newly reviewed items.